 Courses are transferable from one program to another with associate degree courses generally transferable to other associate degree programs or to vocational diploma programs, and vocational diploma courses transferable to other diploma programs.
 Students considering such credit transfer should consult a Student Services advisor to determine which credits will or will not transfer.
+An audit course cannot be used towards graduation.

-Prerequisite/Corequisite Classes
+Prerequisite/Corequisite Courses

 The satisfactory completion of a prerequisite course, as defined by the curriculum sheet, or departmental approval, is required before the course with the prerequisite may be taken.
 Satisfactory completion may vary from course to course and among departments.
 A student auditing a prerequisite course must receive a "Pass" grade and departmental approval before the course with the prerequisite may be taken.
+An audit grade cannot be used toward graduation requirements.
 Corequisite courses must be taken at the same time unless approval is obtained from the department.